-The following list contains tips for working with the Mobile WAN configuration form:
+The following is a list of tips for working with the 1st/2nd Mobile WAN Configuration form:

 - If the MTU size is set incorrectly, then the router will not exceed the data transfer.
 If the MTU value is set too low, more frequent fragmentation of data will occur.
 More frequent fragmentation will mean a higher overhead and also the possibility of packet damage during defragmentation.
 In contrast, a higher MTU value can cause the network to drop the packet. - If the IP address field is left blank, when the router establishes a connection, the mobile network carrier will automatically assign an IP address.
 If you assign an IP address manually, then the router will access the network quicker. - If the APN field is left blank, the router automatically selects the APN using the IMSI code of the SIM card.
 The name of the chosen APN can be found in the System Log. - If you enter the word blank in the APN field, then the router interprets the APN as blank.